-The Endoscopist will usually give you the results before you go home.
-If you have had sedation, you may not remember all that has been said to you, however, the test results can be given to you by your General Practitioner or at clinic.
+The doctor or nurse will usually give you the results before you go home.
+If you have had sedation, you may not remember all that has been said to you, however, the test results can be given to you by your general practitioner or at clinic.
 The nurse will advise you how to obtain your results.